Measuring phenylalanine content

-Measuring phenylalanine content in food, drink and medicinal products
+In food, drink and medicinal products

-Aspartame is found in many products as a sugar substitute including diet drinks and some medicines.
-All food and medicines that contains aspartame MUST be labelled to alert people with special dietary requirements.
+As well as being found in foods that naturally contain protein, phenylalanine is also found in aspartame, an artificial sweetener.
+Aspartame is found in many products as a sugar substitute, including diet drinks and some medicines.
+All food and medicines that contain aspartame MUST be labelled to alert people with special dietary requirements.

 Phenylalanine is found in all foods that contain protein.
 It is essential for growth, repair and maintenance of the body, so it cannot be removed from the diet completely.
 For people with special dietary requirements such as those diagnosed with PKU, small, measured amounts are required, making accurate quantification of food and drink essential.